-Our National Council (formerly called Assembly Council) acts in a governance role and is responsible for establishing policies and practices consistent with both the determinations of the annual Assembly of the churches (that happens at the November National Hui) and in between Assembly, for the wellbeing of the movement of faith communities and churches.
+Our National Council (formerly called Assembly Council) acts in a governance role and is responsible for establishing policies and practices consistent with both the determinations of the annual Assembly of the churches (that happens at the November National Hui) and in between National Hui, for the wellbeing of the movement of faith communities and churches.

 Its responsibility extends to ensuring that the national leadership and support office implement effective management procedures.